 Click Here for tab for Hey Jude by The Beatles

-As the number 1 selling band of time, of course, The Beatles deserve a spot on any list of great campfire songs.
-No other group has produced such catchy pop songs which have shaped the culture surrounding music quite like The Beatles.
-Hey Jude is a monstrously popular single by them selling over 8 million copies worldwide and was named by NME Readers roll as ‘the best song of the year’ for 1968.
+As the number 1 selling band of all time, The Beatles deserve a spot on any list of great campfire songs.
+No other group has produced more catchy pop songs which shaped the culture surrounding music quite like The Beatles.
+Hey Jude is a monstrously popular single, selling over 8 million copies worldwide and was named by NME Readers poll as the Best Song of the Year for 1968.

-The song is about as easy as they come when it comes to the guitar, and although there are a lot of barre chords that need some forearm strength to hold for a long period of time, all the positions are very comfortable and the rhythm should pose no challenge for even a beginner.
+The song is about as easy as they come in terms of the guitar play.
+Although there are a lot of barre chords that need some forearm strength to hold for a long period of time, all the positions are very comfortable and the rhythm should pose no challenge for even a beginner.

-House Of The Rising Sun by The Animals
+The House of the Rising Sun by The Animals

-Click Here for tab for House Of The Rising Sun by The Animals
+Click Here for tab for The House of the Rising Sun by The Animals

-The House of the Rising Sun is originally a folk tune that has been adapted many times by many artists.
-But by far the most prominent is the version by British blues/rock band The Animals.
+The House of the Rising Sun was originally a folk tune that has since been adapted many times by many artists.
+By far the most prominent is the version by British blues/rock band The Animals.
 It charted at the number 1 spot in both the US Single and Billboard 100 charts, selling more than 600 copies in the UK alone.
 The song tells the story of someone living in New Orleans whose life has gone awry, urging others to not go down the same path.

-The song has a very interesting ‘rake’ or sometimes called a ‘sweep’ during the main motif of the song, this is where instead of playing each note with alternate picking (up, down, up down, etc).
-You will instead just drag the pick down all of the strings, (up, up, up) this might feel a little unusual at first but it’s a great way to produce notes quickly without too much effort.
+The song has a very interesting ‘rake’, sometimes called a ‘sweep’, during the main motif of the song.
+This is where, instead of playing each note with alternate picking (up, down, up down, etc), you will instead just drag the pick down all the strings (up, up, up).
+This might feel a little unusual at first, but it’s a great way to produce notes quickly without too much effort.